-London Luton Airport previously called Luton International Airport, is an international airport located 1.5 nautical miles (2.8 km; 1.7 mi) east of the town centre in the Borough of Luton in Bedfordshire.
-It is the fourth-largest airport serving the London area after Heathrow, Gatwick and Stansted, and is one of London’s six international airports along with London City and Southend.
+London Luton Airport previously called Luton International Airport, is an international airport located 1.5 nautical miles (2.8 km; 1.7 mi) east of the town center in the Borough of Luton in Bedfordshire.
+It is the fourth-largest airport serving the London area after Heathrow, Gatwick, and Stansted, and is one of London’s six international airports along with London City and Southend.

 Airport Way, Bedfordshire